 If you think about the movements and motions you go through in a typical gardening session, you will probably recall walking, reaching, bending, a sheen of sweat on your brow, and even your heart rate rising.
 Considered moderate cardiovascular exercise, a single hour of gardening can burn up to 300 calories!
-More importantly exercise can help to reduce and maintain positive blood pressure readings.
+More importantly, exercise has some significant health benefits for older adults.

-Some seniors feel as if they no longer have an impact on the world around them.
-Planting and growing a successful garden can provide an antidote.
-Even if you weren’t born with a green thumb, after tilling, planting, nurturing, and harvesting plants, you will likely experience success, which builds confidence and boosts self-esteem.
+Planting and growing a garden can provide a sense of purpose.
+Even if you weren’t born with a green thumb, after tilling, planting, nurturing, and harvesting plants, you will likely experience a sense of satisfaction and success, which builds confidence and boosts self-esteem.

-Gardening and plant care provide physical activities for people to do, distracting the mind and body from other cares.
-According to AgriLife Today, increased access to green spaces also reduces psychological distress.
-Mental restoration occurs when seniors have a view of vegetation or spend time in natural settings.
+According to AgriLife Today, increased access to green space promotes well-being.
+People who can see plants or spend time in natural settings feel a sense of restoration.
 This makes gardening a form of mindfulness meditation, promoting stress-relief and relaxation.
 It’s so effective that gardening is often promoted as a potent form of therapy for seniors.

 You don’t have to weed alone – nor should you.
-Activities that promote a healthy lifestyle and encourage interaction with peers are recommended to prevent social isolation and loneliness.
-Group membership may be especially important for ageing adults, especially during periods of change such as moving into new senior housing.
-Connecting with other members of a gardening group allows people to receive social support and to contribute positively to the lives of others as they the fruits – or vegetables- of their labour.
+It’s well known that activities that promote a healthy lifestyle and encourage interaction with peers are recommended to prevent social isolation and loneliness in older adults.
+Connecting with others in gardening group is fun – and it contribute positively to the lives of others through the fruits, or vegetables, of your labour.

 A productive plot can promote healthy choices by raising awareness and appreciation of fresh produce.
 It’s as farm-to-table as it gets!
 Gardening helps people develop a lasting habit of eating enough fruits and vegetables, something recommended by the Canada Food Guide.

-The creative and tactile experience of being near to nature is not only good for well-being, but studies indicate that it may help relieve symptoms associated with Alzheimer’s disease and other dementias.
-Gardening can help people in the early stages of dementia retain many functional capabilities.
+The creative and tactile experience of being near to nature is not only good for well-being but studies indicate that it may help relieve symptoms associated with Alzheimer’s disease and other dementias.
+Gardening can help people experiencing early cognitive decline retain many functional abilities.
 Using interactive garden features such as birdfeeders, raised garden beds, and bird baths maximizes the sensory and social aspects for those in mid-stage disease.
 With adequate paths and lighting, people who are living with late-stage dementia may enjoy simply being in the garden, walking or wheeling the paths with the help of a care partner.